Chennaiyin FC Reserves and Academy

-The reserve side is currently coached by Cleofas Alex, who also runs all of the youth development for Chennaiyin.

 Reserves

 History

 On 12 January 2018, it was announced by Chennaiyin, a club that competes in the Indian Super League, that they would form a "B" team that would serve as their reserve team.
 They first participated in I-League 2nd Division.
 Syed Sabir Pasha, the club's technical director for youth development, was also announced as the team's first head coach while the club also announced the first seven signings from the AIFF Elite Academy.

 The team played their first match on 13 January 2018 in the Don Bosco - Fr.
 McFerran Trophy All India Football Tournament against ICF.
 Bedashwor Singh scored the first goal for Chennaiyin FC B as they won 1–0.